SteveGilham/altcover/docs/AltCover.PowerShell/AltCover.Commands/InvokeAltCoverCommand/Single-apidoc.md

 # InvokeAltCoverCommand.Single property

-only record the first hit at any location.
-Incompatible with `-CallContext`.
+only record the first hit at any location (or first for that context if `-CallContext` is operating).

 ```csharp
 public SwitchParameter Single { get; set; }